Chris Hollod: Career

+Hollod is the co-founder of Second Sight Ventures, an early-stage venture capital firm that has invested in Lemme, Momentous, Khloud, Superpower, Steven.com, and Blueprint.

 Hollod worked with Ashton Kutcher, Guy Oseary, and Ronald Burkle as the managing partner of their venture capital fund, A-Grade Investments.
 In 2012, A-Grade Investments raised money from David Geffen and Mark Cuban, among other investors.
+Fortune described Hollod as having “pioneered” the celebrity-driven investment model during his time at the firm.

 Hollod also worked for The Yucaipa Companies for eight years and oversaw Ron Burkle's venture capital investments and was referred to in the press as "Burkle's right-hand man."
-Hollod was first introduced to the world of venture capital by working on a deal with Puff Daddy and Mark Wahlberg, for their bottled water start-up, AQUAhydrate.
+Hollod was first introduced to the world of venture capital by working on a deal with Mark Wahlberg for his bottled water start-up, AQUAhydrate.

 Hollod is a founding partner of Inevitable Ventures with D.A.
 Wallach where they invested in such companies as 8i, Upside Foods, and Thrive Market.

 Hollod was named one of the 32 most influential investors of 2013 (outside Silicon Valley) and received a Visionary Award in 2018.

 Fortune included Hollod in its "Meet the Uber Rich" article as an early investor in Uber and the LA Times published a feature on him entitled "How I Made It: A Billionaire's Right-Hand Man."
 He has been quoted in the Wall Street Journal, Forbes, and LA Times as a venture capital expert, and he has judged several start-up competitions including Global Startup Battle and Start-Up Weekend Los Angeles.

 Hollod promotes brands and entrepreneurs on his Instagram page and has written about using Instagram to source and diligence new investment opportunities.

 Hollod is currently the founder and managing partner of Hollod Holdings, a venture capital and advisory entity that has invested in companies such as Magic Spoon, MUD\WTR, JuneShine, AMASS, Jinx, and De Soi.